NuLL3rr0r/babaei-net-blog-source/babaei.net/content/_index.md

 +++
 +++

-C++ programmer and Unreal Engine 4 game developer who aspires to continue his journey as a life-long learner.
+C++ programmer, *nix enthusiast, and Unreal Engine 4 game developer who aspires to continue his journey as a life-long learner.

 And
 .